Collinslenjo/React-Dev/README.md

 # React-Dev
-Setting up React with Redux (From Steven Grider Tuts )
+Writing React with Redux (From Steven Grider )